mbaraa/mbaraa.com/files/blogs/install-lua-lsp-for-neovim.md

 ##### Cloning the repo:

 - Clone LSP's repo into a directory where you keep bins and stuff
-- I use `~/.local/bin` so I'll just clone it there
+- I use `~/.local/bin`, so I'll just clone it there
 - `git clone https://github.com/LuaLS/lua-language-server ~/.local/bin/lua-language-server`
 - `cd ~/.local/bin/lua-language-server`

 ##### Compile the stuff:

-- Download the sub-modules of the cloned repo
+- Download the submodules of the cloned repo
 - `git submodule update --recursive`
 - Download the `ninja` luamake rules
 - `cd 3rd/luamake`